KEMSolutions/duka/readme.md

 E.g. on Cpanel: ```ln -s my-duka-fork/public public_html```

 Duka source code contains a Procfile, allowing it to run on Heroku on apache2, out of the box.
-At this moment, nginx is not supported.
+We highly recommend using [Laravel Forge](https://forge.laravel.com), since this is what we use internally and Forge is absolutely awesome.

-# Quick Reference
+## Quick start

+A frontend quickstart guide is available in French.
+Head to `[this_repo]/documentation/fr/frontend-development-guide.md`.

-## Javascript
+### Javascript

 Duka makes use of a combination of [Semantic UI](http://semantic-ui.com) features and custom components.
 We are using Gulp to create a minified, uglified production script.
 The script entry point is located in `public/js/dev/components/init.js`, where all independant modules should be called.

-##### File structure (as of 02/12/2015)
+#### File structure

 The `/public/js` folder contains 4 subfolders: *analytics*, *data*, *dev*, *prod*.